-We estimated a total of 620 (±43% of the estimated total) age-1+ Chinook salmon in the Chiwawa River basin in August 2015 (Table 3).
-In August 1992-2015, numbers of age-1+ Chinook ranged from 5 to 967 in the Chiwawa River basin (Figure 3; Appendix B).
+We estimated a total of 282 (±43% of the estimated total) age-1+ Chinook salmon in the Chiwawa River basin in August 2016 (Table 3).
+In August 1992-2016, numbers of age-1+ Chinook ranged from 5 to 967 in the Chiwawa River basin (Figure 3; Appendix B).
 These fish occurred throughout the Chiwawa River.
-We found relatively few age-1+ Chinook in tributaries; although, numbers in Rock Creek were higher in 2015 than in past years.
+We found relatively few age-1+ Chinook in tributaries; although, numbers in Big Meadow Creek were higher in 2015 than in past years.
 Age-1+ Chinook were most abundant in multiple channels and pools.

-3 The habitat use index was calculated as follows: Multiple channel use = $(parr{mc}/parr_t) / (area{mc}/area_t)$, where parr ${mc}$ = the number of parr counted in multiple channel habitat, $parr_t$ = the total number of parr counted within all habitat types, area ${mc}$ = the area of multiple channel habitat within the sampling frame, and area $t$ = the total area of the sampling frame.
+&lt;sup>3 The habitat use index was calculated as follows: Multiple channel use = $(parr{mc}/parr_t)$ / (areamc/areat), where parr mc = the number of parr counted in multiple channel habitat, $parr_t$ = the total number of parr counted within all habitat types, areamc = the area of multiple channel habitat within the sampling frame, and areat = the total area of the sampling frame.
 A multiple channel use index value of 1 would indicate that parr were uniformly distributed among habitat types and exhibited no preference for multiple habitat types.
-Values of the use index greater than 1 indicate use of multiple channels to a greater extent than the average, while scores between 0 and 1 indicate below-average use of multiple channel habitat.
+Values greater than 1 indicate use of multiple channels to a greater extent than the average, while scores between 0 and 1 indicate below-average use of multiple channel habitat.